cogitokat/OS_Shell_Project/README.md

 make clean && make shell
 ./shell
 ```
 ... then type some example commands.
-It is very buggy and does not execute
+Shell can execute single commands
-anything, yet.
+without piping or redirection.